Content styles

 Reserve FAQs for ‘edge’ cases as much as possible.
 That is, user journeys and outcomes that happen rarely.
 Instead try to make content for all users clearer and more concise.

-Provide guidance and answers a user needs in the context of what they are doing.
+When using FAQs, provide guidance and answer user needs in the context of what they are doing.
 That is, at the point of their journey or within a transaction where they need a piece of information.

 If the information applies to all users, don’t hide an FAQ in an accordion or other component.
 If it applies to some users only, you can use the Details component.